Buonissimo presents: Chef Massimo Bottura – A Masterclass on True Italian Taste - NOW Magazine

 - More

-During an initial Q&A Chef Massimo will speak about the Mediterranean diet in connection with healthy eating, certified and authentic Italian products when cooking, and a special focus will be given to his commitment to combating food waste in the kitchen.
+During an initial Q&A Chef Massimo will speak about the Mediterranean diet in connection with healthy eating, certified and authentic Italian products when cooking, and a special focus will be given to his project called Refettorio, which focuses on recovering surplus food in restaurants to create meals for the people in need.

 Chef Massimo will be presenting one of his traditional dishes and answering some questions from viewers to round off the class.